Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 \subsection{2D hydrodynamic simulations with the FLASH code}

 We also simulate the ONe WD-NS/BH mergers for models U, U$_2$, X$_2$ and X$_3$ in $2{\rm D}$ with the publicly available FLASH code \citep{Fryxell2000} without nuclear burning.
 We use these runs to compare how the commonly used $2{\rm D}$ approach to modelling such mergers compares to the simulations with the $3{\rm D}$ SPH code.
 In these $2{\rm D}$ simulations, we initialise the WD as a torus and viscously spread it into a disk, which is intended to resemble the disk from the tidally shredded WDs in the actual realistic WD-NS mergers.
+As we discuss in \citet{Zenati19b}, the $2{\rm D}$ simulations represent the discs only qualitatively since one cannot fully represent the disruption energetics and geometry of 3-dimensional WD-NS binaries in an axisymmetric setup.
 As we show further in Section~\ref{sec:ResMain}, this comparison helps us gain insight into why WD-NS merger simulations with massive WDs have been challenging to perform with $2{\rm D}$ codes.

 FLASH is an adaptive mesh refinement (AMR) code that solves the hydrodynamic Euler equations using an unsplit piecewise-parabolic method (${\rm PPM}$) solver.
 We use ${\rm 2D}$ axisymmetric cylindrical coordinates $[{\bar\rho},\phi,z]$ on a grid of size $(10^{10}$ cm$)\times (10^{10}$ cm), comparable to the orbital size of the WD-NS/BH binaries prior to the merger.